List of R.E.M. concert tours: Monster Tour ("Aneurysm '95 Tour")

 After refusing to tour in support of their two previous releases, Out of Time and Automatic for the People, the band agreed to tour in support of Monster.
 The tour was critically and commercially successful, though a handful of shows were either cancelled or postponed due to health problems associated with the band members.

 The concert video Road Movie is a compilation of footage taken from the final three nights of the tour, in Atlanta.

 New Adventures in Hi-Fi, the band's tenth studio album, was released in 1996 without a supporting tour, though a handful of material was performed during this tour, either during soundcheck or the actual show.
 Eight-track recorders were brought to capture its shows, and used the recordings as the base elements for that album.

 This was the final tour to feature Bill Berry, though he briefly reunited with them during a show in 2003.
 This was also the first tour to feature involvement from Seattle-based multi-instrumentalist Scott McCaughey, who remained active with the group on recordings of albums from New Adventures in Hi-Fi to Collapse Into Now, as well as subsequent tours.

 1998/1999

 After initially stating they would not tour behind this year's Up, the band changed their mind.
 A small television-and-radio tour around North America and Europe occurred between October and December.
 A larger, six-month tour around the same continents began in February in Europe the following year.
 The North American leg began in August.

 "Airportman" was performed at a benefit show before the promo tour commenced in 1998, but not during any tours throughout the band's career.
 "You're In the Air" and "Diminished" (despite the "I'm Not Over You" coda being performed) were never performed live either.

+1999 saw a performance at the Glastonbury Festival, which was later released.

 Regular additional tour musicians were Joey Waronker (drums), Ken Stringfellow (keyboards) and Scott McCaughey (guitars).